Webull vs M1 Finance in 2026

 Webull vs. M1 Finance Introduction

-Before you open a brokerage account, it helps to understand the investing style each firm is built for.
-Webull and M1 Finance take very different approaches.
+Before you open any brokerage account, it helps to know how each firm actually handles investing.
+Webull and M1 Finance take very different approaches, and the differences matter.

 Pricing